andeek/andeek.github.io/_posts/2010-04-23-RegressionwithCountData.md

 <img src="{{ page.root }}images/blog/04232010disp.jpg" alt="Dispersion" width="560px">

 A common, more general model is the Negative Binomial model.
 The Poisson distribution is simply one case of the Negative Binomial distribution.
-So, Negative Binomial regression is performed in much the same manner as Poisson, but with more felxibility.
+So, Negative Binomial regression is performed in much the same manner as Poisson, but with more flexibility.
 This model can be used when the data is overdispersed, but not underdispersed.

 If your data is underdispersed, a common solution is to use a Hurdle model.
 This model treats the process for zeros differently than that for non-zero counts, allowing for a closer fit on zero-inflated data.